List of Ultraman Orb characters: Partel

 Partel (パーテル, Pāteru) is Psychi's AI that assist him in his plans and acted as his sole companion.
-While played a pivotal role in combining her creator and Queen Bezelve into Psyqueen, she saved him in the last minute and deactivated after taking a hit from an incoming rubble meant for Shinra and Ricca.
+While played a pivotal role in combining her creator and Queen Bezelb into Psyqueen, she saved him in the last minute and deactivated after taking a hit from an incoming rubble meant for Shinra and Ricca.

 Partel is voiced by Riho Iida (飯田 里穂, Iida Riho), who is the voice actress for Aki Miyashita/Agira in Kaiju Girls.
 As the character is her first non-human voice role, Riho expressed her excitement for the role and wished to portray Partel in a more attractive manner in the future.

-Queen Bezelve
+Queen Bezelb

-Space Devil Queen Bezelve (宇宙悪魔 クイーンベゼルブ, Uchū Akuma Kuīn Bezerubu) is the actual antagonist of Ultraman Orb: The Origin Saga.
+Space Devil Queen Bezelb (宇宙悪魔 クイーンベゼルブ, Uchū Akuma Kuīn Bezerubu) is the actual antagonist of Ultraman Orb: The Origin Saga.
 Long ago when the Tree of Life disperse its fruits to outer space, the Queen was born alongside her sibling War Deity.
 As the antithesis of her own sibling, the Queen was meant to destroy the Tree of Life and erase free will from outer space, causing affected life forms to slowly die and civilizations perish.
 To that end she manipulated Psychi into his cooperation and eventually Amate into transforming as the War Deity.
 The infection of her sibling would cause her Kugutsu to spread across the space.
 Although having outright abandoned Psychi, the two were combined by Partel into Psyqueen (サイクイーン, Saikuīn) before her death by the Ultra Warriors.

-The Queen Bezelve's main ability is to manipulate her own children and victims of Kugutsu, rapidly grows in strength when infected victims tend to win on a fight.
+The Queen Bezelb's main ability is to manipulate her own children and victims of Kugutsu, rapidly grows in strength when infected victims tend to win on a fight.
 She is capable of taking an upright position from her hunching state, symbolizing her constant mutation.
 In addition, her cries can also be misinterpreted by others as a cry for help.